 If you just thought “TikTok isn’t for me… it’s [fill in the blank with a million thoughts]”, this is the exact article you need to read.
 TikTok for small businesses is one of the biggest opportunities you can take advantage of as a business owner right now.

 TikTok is for you, and right now it’s the social media platform that has the most opportunity for promoting your small business.
 We’ll walk you through why TikTok is the next frontier and give you a step-by-step survival guide to get started and succeed.

 TikTok in a Nutshell

 The bottom line is that TikTok is an app where people share videos.
-The videos are “short form videos” which means they’re only up to 3 minutes long, so it’s all about shorter videos that are punchy that typically focus on a single idea.
+The videos are “short-form videos” which means they’re only up to 3 minutes long, so it’s all about shorter videos that are punchy that typically focus on a single idea.

-As of the writing of this article, it has more than 1 billions users (with a “b”) who are active each month.
+As of the writing of this article, it has more than 1 billion users (with a “b”) who are active each month.
 TikTok rose to popularity for a few reasons.
 One of the biggest was because the app partnered with celebrities to promote it, which helped it grow rapidly.
 But that isn’t all: TikTok focused on making their app super simple to use, so users can jump in and make and watch video content instantly.

 Why TikTok is Important

 There are a few key factors that set TikTok apart from other social media platforms at the moment.
 And with more than 80% of small business owners relying on social media as part of their marketing efforts, you need to take TikTok seriously.

 Even though TikTok has users all over the world, it still has a large focus on local content.
 Within the app, there are local challenges (remember the ice bucket?) and contests that take place within a local area.
 When you create local content by getting in on some of the campaigns that TikTok runs, you can easily get local exposure.